magento/devdocs/src/guides/v2.4/graphql/interfaces/configurable-product.md

 #### Step 3.
 Select the size

 In this example, the shopper has selected the Medium option for the size attribute.
-The query adds the corresponding `uid` to the `configurable_product_options_selection` filter.
+Therefore, the query adds the corresponding `uid` to the `configurable_product_options_selection` filter.

 -  The `options_available_for_selection` shows that a `size` and a `color` option has been selected.
--  The Luma sample data doesn't include any images that are specific to a size, so the content of the `media_gallery` object is unchanged.
+-  The Luma sample data does not include any images that are specific to a size, so the content of the `media_gallery` object is unchanged.
 -  The `variant` object contains a few details about the selected variant.

 **Request:**